jayvarner/jayvarner.github.io/portfolio.md

         <div class="small-12">
             <h2>What I Learned</h2>
             <p>
                 I learned a lot about user testing.
-Despite the fact that I was testing very discrete tasks; when people felt lost, they just started tapping things.
+Despite the fact that I was testing very discrete tasks, when people felt lost, they just started tapping things.
 I didn't have a screen for everything. <!--Next time I will be better prepared and put more thought -->
             </p>
             <p>
               The biggest design lesson was to label icons.
 I do not care anymore about space.
 Always label icons.